rbatorsky/intro-to-ngs-bioinformatics/lessons/01_Setup.md

 If you don't know whether you have project space, please email [tts-research@tufts.edu](mailto:tts-research@tufts.edu).

 ### Download the data
-1. Get an interaction session on a compute node (3 hours, 16 Gb memory, 4 cpu on 1 node) by typing:
+1. Get an interaction session on a compute node (3 hours, 16 Gb memory, 4 cpu on 1 node) on the default partition (`batch`) by typing:

 `srun --pty -t 3:00:00  --mem 16G  -N 1 --cpus 4 bash`

+Note:
+- if wait times are very long, you can try a different partitions by adding, e.g. `-p preempt` or `-p interactive` before `bash`.
-Note that if you go through this workshop in multiple steps, you will have to rerun this step each time you log in.
+- if you go through this workshop in multiple steps, you will have to rerun this step each time you log in.

 2. Change to your home directory